Simplifying export: A guide to the single customs document (DUA)

 Under current regulations, the DUA must be used in a variety of situations, including:

-- Transportation of goods, provided they are to be exported
+• Transport of goods whenever they are going to be exported

-- Imported or exported goods from Ceuta and Melilla
+• Goods imported or exported from Ceuta and Melilla

 DUA classification:

-- Orange: Means that they have to check the documentation at customs.
+• Orange: It means that they have to check the documentation at customs

-- Yellow: The goods are going to be inspected by Health, Veterinary or Phytosanitary and the corresponding agency must intervene in each case so that the corresponding customs can release the goods.
+• Yellow: The merchandise will go through a Health, Veterinary or Phyto inspection and the corresponding agency must intervene in each case so that the corresponding customs can release the merchandise.

-- Red: Customs has to check both the goods and the documentation to verify that what has been declared is what we are importing or exporting.
+• Red: Customs has to check both the merchandise and the documentation to verify that what has been declared is what we are importing or exporting.

-The process of completing the DUA varies according to the type of operation:
+The process of filling out the DUA varies depending on the type of operation:

 Single Administrative Document: Fundamentals and Procedures in Import and Export Transactions

-The Single Administrative Document is a fundamental component of international import and export operations.
-It acts as the linchpin in trade transactions with external countries and is essential for compliance with customs regulations.
-This document contains detailed information on the charge, its value and other aspects relevant to the tax return.
+The Single Administrative Document is a fundamental component in the field of import and export operations at an international level.
+It acts as a key element in commercial transactions with external countries and is essential for compliance with customs regulations and formalities.
+This document includes detailed information about the cargo, its value and other relevant aspects for the tax declaration.

 What is it and what does it mean?

-The SAD is compulsory for both the exit and entry of goods at customs, thus guaranteeing transparency and legality in commercial operations.
-Its use extends to a variety of customs situations and procedures, each with its own specific requirements.
+The DUA is mandatory both at the exit and entry of goods and will be presented at customs, thus guaranteeing transparency and legality in commercial operations.
+Its use extends to a variety of customs situations and procedures, each with its specific requirements.

 DUA Use Cases:

-The process of filing the SAD has been considerably simplified thanks to advances in technology and the implementation of specialised IT systems.
-These systems allow importers and exporters to complete the form electronically, thus speeding up the flow of goods and reducing waiting times at customs.
+The process of submitting the DUA has been considerably simplified thanks to the advancement of technology and the implementation of specialized computer systems.
+These systems allow importers and exporters to complete the form electronically, thus streamlining the flow of goods and reducing waiting times at customs.

-When filing the SAD, accurate details about the sender and the consignee must be provided, including their name or company name, tax address and VAT number.
-In addition, the status and destination of the goods must be specified, indicating whether the goods are being imported or exported and whether they are subject to any special customs procedure.
+When submitting the DUA, precise details about the sender and recipient must be given, including their name or company name, tax address and NIF.
+In addition, the status and destination of the goods must be specified, indicating whether it is an import or export, and whether they are subject to any special customs regime.
+To guarantee compliance with these requirements, the customs department is responsible for supervising and managing the necessary documentation, ensuring that the process is carried out in accordance with current regulations.

 DUA classification:

-Once the process of completing the SAD is completed, specific numbers are assigned to certain boxes on the document.
-For example, box 6 indicates the number of packages making up the load, while box 22 is used to declare the value of the goods.
-Box 20, on the other hand, is reserved for specifying the commercial nature of the transaction.
+Once the process of completing the DUA is completed, specific numbers are assigned to certain boxes in the document.
+For example, box 6 indicates the number of packages that make up the cargo, while box 22 is used to declare the value of the goods.
+Box 20, on the other hand, is reserved to specify the commercial nature of the operation.

 Commercial Nature and Customs Authorities: